Method

 Minimally invasive surgery

-A local procedure, no open surgery.
+A focal procedure, no open surgery.

 Cost-effective